dudarboh/LUCAS/README.md

     cmake --build . --target install
     cp ../noise.txt /path/to/

     Copy noise file one folder up.
-Or comment noise simulation in Run class
+Or comment noise simulation in LCRun class

     To Run in Qt5 visualization mode:
+    Change MACRO PATH in Lucas.cc file, then:
     ./Lucas
-    (IT WILL NOT WORK TILL YOU CHANGE MACRO PATH IN Lucas.cc) It will not find init_vis.mac
+    (IT WILL NOT WORK TILL YOU CHANGE MACRO PATH IN Lucas.cc) Otherwise it will not find init_vis.mac

     To Run in batch mode:
     ./Lucas ../startRun.mac

-    It will produce 2 output root files.
+    It will produce 2 output root files in the multi-threading mode.
 One of them is empty.
     Use only which has significat size